Balanced simplices: Abstract

 \section{Abstract}

-An additive cellular automaton is a linear map on the set of infinite multidimensional arrays of elements in a finite cyclic group $\ZZ{m}$.
+An additive cellular automaton is a linear map on the set of infinite multidimensional arrays of elements in a finite cyclic group $\mathbb{Z}/m\mathbb{Z}$.
 In this paper, we consider simplices appearing in the orbits generated from arithmetic arrays by additive cellular automata.
-We prove that they constitute a source of balanced simplices, that are simplices containing all the elements of $\ZZ{m}$ with the same multiplicity.
-For any additive cellular automaton of dimension $1$ or higher, the existence of infinitely many balanced simplices of $\ZZ{m}$ appearing in such orbits is shown, and this, for an infinite number of values $m$.
-The special case of the Pascal cellular automata, the cellular automata generating the multidimensional simplices of Pascal, is studied in detail.
+We prove that they are a source of balanced simplices, that are simplices containing all the elements of $\mathbb{Z}/m\mathbb{Z}$ with the same multiplicity.
+For any additive cellular automaton of dimension $1$ or higher, the existence of infinitely many balanced simplices of $\mathbb{Z}/m\mathbb{Z}$ appearing in such orbits is shown, and this, for an infinite number of values $m$.
+The special case of the Pascal cellular automata, the cellular automata generating the Pascal simplices, that are a generalization of the Pascal triangle into arbitrary dimension, is studied in detail.